Landscape lighting erosion

 Landscaping

 The answer to 'landscape lighting erosion' is that landscape lighting can sometimes cause soil erosion around the fixtures.
-This is often due to improper installation, drainage issues, or the weight of the fixtures themselves.
+This is usually due to poor drainage, improper installation, or excessive water runoff from the lighting.
+Symptoms include visible soil loss, pooling water, and damage to the landscaping around the lights.

 Frequently Asked Questions